unlock-protocol/unlock/locksmith/README.md

 Locksmith utilizes SQLite to make it easy to get up and running.
 Upon startup the local database will be created and unprocessed migrations will be run.

-You can start Locksmith in development with the following command: `npm run dev`.
+You can start Locksmith in development with the following command: `yarn dev`.

 ### Running in Production